mmeka/Java-Classes/README.md

 What's the behavior during object creation when the access modifier of the class is different from the constructor within?
 How varargs constrcutor is executed when defined alongside other parameterized constrcutors?

+"Could not find or load main class <class_name>": is the error occurred when corresponding ".class" file is not available during Run command.